Chhering Norbu Bodh: Eight-thousanders

 Bodh is the first Indian who summited three, then four, then five, and then six 8000m summits.

 Bodh is the first Indian to have set foot on the summits of Annapurna-I and Lhotse.

-Others
+Other peaks

 Bodh summited Gyagar peak (6,400m) in Spiti in August 1995 and Mana Peak (7,273m) in 2000.
 He contributed significantly to the successful Army Women Everest Expedition in 2005.

 Recognition

 Shaurya Chakra

 In 2001, Bodh was awarded the Shaurya Chakra, India's third highest peacetime gallantry award, for successfully summiting Mt Everest under daunting conditions on 23 May 2001.
 The citation for this award reads as the following:

 Tenzing Norgay National Adventure Award

 On 29 August 2006, Bodh was awarded the Tenzing Norgay National Adventure Award, the highest adventure sports honor bestowed by the Government of India, for the year 2005 in the Land Adventure category.
 This award recognized Bodh for the whole span of his achievements in mountaineering till then.